The 101 Highland Lakes local pronunciation guide

 How locals say it: Blank-o

 Blanco is Spanish for “white," and just like with Llano, we threw the proper Spanish pronunciation out the window.
-Locals pronounce it like “Blank-o” and will surely give you a blank stare if you pronounce it any other way.
+Locals say “Blank-o” and will surely give you a blank stare if you pronounce it any other way.

 Where: Tow

-If you ever break down in Tow and need a tow (long ‘o’ here), make sure you know you’re pronouncing everything right.
-The city of Tow is located off the west banks of Lake Buchanan.
-Locals pronounce Tow like “cow” and tow like “toe.”
-It’s confusing, but they're OK with it.
+If you ever break down in Tow and need a tow (long "o" here), make sure you know you’re pronouncing everything right.
+The city of Tow is located off of the west banks of Lake Buchanan.

 Where: Krause Springs